Live from the Southern Command in sunny South Florida.

 What kind of life is that?

-To run around wanting your happiness to be dependent on whether somebody you supposedly hate gets screwed, and you don't even know the people being talked about.
+To run around wanting your happiness to be dependent on whether somebody you supposedly hate gets screwed and you don't even know the people being talked about.

 Screw social justice.

-I'll tell you what, you ain't ExxonMobil and all that, you go try to get gasoline on you.
+You go try to get gasoline on you.

-If the people making it possible for you to drive your car are such creeps, SOBs and whatever else, worthy of your hatred, born of your own ignorance.
+If the people making it possible for you to drive your car are such creeps, SOBs, and whatever else worthy of your hatred, born of your own ignorance.

-Yes, snerdily I'm ticked at him.
+Yes, nerdly, I'm ticked at them.

 This is one of these days.